osisoft/OCS-Docs/Documentation/SequentialDataStore/SDS_Views.md

 ``string streamViewId``
   The stream view identifier.
 The identifier must match the ``SdsStreamView.Id`` field.

 The request content is the serialized SdsStreamView.
-If you are not using the Sds client libraries, using JSON is recommended.
+If you are not using the SDS client libraries, using JSON is recommended.

 **Response**